Mahyarbo/DSP-Project/README.md

 ## Notes

-This is an independent implementation based on the published paper.
+This is an independent implementation based on the referenced paper.
 No original code or figures from the paper are included.

 ---